Regents chair defends group's decision to keep Durkin, Evans in University of Maryland roles

-The chairman of the University System of Maryland’s Board of Regents on Wednesday defended the governing body’s decision to retain the University of Maryland’s head football coach and athletic director, despite the death of offensive lineman Jordan McNair and a subsequent investigation into the university’s football program that found pervasive problems.
+The chairman of the University System of Maryland’s Board of Regents defended on Wednesday the governing body’s decision to retain the University of Maryland’s head football coach and athletic director, despite the death of offensive lineman Jordan McNair and a subsequent investigation into the university’s football program that found pervasive problems.

-James T. Brady said in an interview with The Baltimore Sun’s editorial board that the regents went through an “exhaustive process” before deciding that coach DJ Durkin and athletic director Damon Evans deserved to keep their high-paying jobs at the top of the state flagship’s most visible department.
+James T. Brady said in an interview with The Baltimore Sun’s editorial board that the regents went through an “exhaustive process” before deciding that coach DJ Durkin and athletic director Damon Evans deserved to keep their high-paying jobs at the top of the state flagship university’s most visible department.

 The only high-level departure to stem from McNair’s death is that of university president Wallace Loh, who announced Tuesday he will resign in June.
 Brady said that decision was up to Loh, despite multiple reports to the contrary.

+Brady’s comments came in the morning before Gov. Larry Hogan called on the board to reconsider its decisions in the matter.

-Over the past 24 hours, outrage has bubbled on campus and in the political sphere, with many questioning why people most closely tied to the football team are to remain on campus, while the university president is leaving.
-Brady said during a news conference that all three shared the blame for widespread dysfunction in the athletic department, but rejected the idea that this dysfunction led to McNair’s death.
+Over the past 24 hours, outrage has bubbled on campus and in the political sphere, with many people questioning why officials most closely tied to the football team will remain on campus, while the university president is leaving.
+Brady said during a news conference that all three shared the blame for the athletic department’s widespread dysfunction, but he rejected the idea that this dysfunction led to McNair’s death.

 “From the beginning we knew that whatever answer we came up with was going to have some element of controversy connected with it.
 It’s a complicated issue and I understand everyone’s concern with everything connected to it,” Brady said in his interview with The Sun.
 “I think the process we went through was an excellent process.”

-Brady strongly defended Durkin, saying the 40-year-old man is a young coach who was not properly trained or on-boarded by supervisors when he took over the Terps football team.
+Brady strongly defended Durkin, saying the 40-year-old man is a young coach who was not properly trained by supervisors when he took over the Terps football team.

 “When DJ came on board, he didn’t get all the help he needed.
 Being the head coach of a college football team in 2018, in a big conference like the Big Ten, is a big job,” Brady said.